 We’ve all heard the expression, “out of sight, out of mind,” but don’t let that be the case with your mental health.
 Talking to a professional doesn’t make you weak.
 It shows that you recognize your personal needs and care enough about yourself to keep your whole self healthy.

-While KVC Hospitals, unfortunately, does not provide therapy to the general public at this time, we do offer children’s psychiatric treatment in hospital and residential environments.
+While KVC Hospitals, unfortunately, does not provide therapy to the general public at this time, we do offer behavioral health treatment in hospital and residential environments for youth ages 6-18.
 If you have a child experiencing a psychiatric crisis, contact us today.